 Health Insurance for your pregnancy

-free prenatal medical, emergency dental, limited vision coverage and mental health benefits.
-Learn about the First Steps Program and see if you qualify.
+Free health insurance (pregnancy Medicaid) is available for pregnant women who live in Washington and meet the income requirements.
+Pregnancy Medicaid provides free prenatal medical, emergency dental, limited vision coverage and mental health benefits.
+Learn more about Medicaid for your pregnancy and see if you qualify.

-It is important to understand your health insurance plan so that you don’t end up with large medical bills.
+Beyond the required health benefits, each plan will vary in their benefits.
+It is important to understand your specific health insurance plan so that you can receive the best care possible, and avoid surprise medical bills.
 Call your health insurance provider to learn about your benefits for prenatal, labor and postpartum care.

 - What are my maternity benefits?
 Do I have medical, dental and vision benefits?